Viking Global Foundation

 A yard with freshly constructed planter boxes for vegetables shows what the lot looked like after Vikings got involved as part of Service Day.

-Our 12th annual Service Day in 2024 brought together more than 180 Vikings for three days of community service with our partner New York Restoration Project (NYRP).
-This year, we revisited and rejuvenated three sites we’ve previously transformed: Bissel Gardens and New Roots Community Farm in the Bronx, and Union Settlement in East Harlem.
+Our 13th annual Service Day in 2025 brought together more than 180 Vikings for three days of community service with our partner New York Restoration Project (NYRP).
+This year, we transformed La Finca Del Sur, a community garden in the Bronx.
+Its mission is to strengthen community health, economic empowerment, and nutritional awareness while advocating for food justice.